VallieTracy/NASA-Scraping/README.md

 Follow these steps to run the application from your own desktop.
 Otherwise scroll below to see a detailed description of what the project was asking for, and screenshots of the finished product can be found under...

+Please clone this repository to your desktop and then do the following:
+        1.) lglglg
+        2.) fdfdfd

 # Project Requirements:
 ## MISSION TO MARS